A Designer’s Guide to Documenting Accessibility & User Interactions

 Which means I might rework some mockups based on technical feasibility.
 And then create the final documentation.
 It takes a little bit of time to document.
 But it also helps have a good base for communication with the dev team.
 So, on the scale of the project, it actually helps gain time.

 I presented how and what to document.
-The last question to answer then is: who should document all of this?
+The last question to answer then is: who should document and be responsible for all of this?
 I have two answers for you:

 • It’s a team effort!